levimatther/metaapi-node.js-sdk/readme.md

 of complex technical tasks to create a product.

-We decided to share our product as it allows developers to start with a powerful solution in almost no time, save on development and infrastructure maintenance costs.
+We decided to share our product as it allows developers to start with a powerful solution in almost no time, saving on development and infrastructure maintenance costs.

 ### CopyFactory features
 Features supported:

 - low latency trade copying
+- reliable copy trading execution
 - connect arbitrary number of strategy providers and subscribers
 - subscribe accounts to multiple strategies at once
 - select arbitrary copy ratio for each subscription